Birth Control Pill

 An imbalance of microflora in the gut can result in inflammation of the GI system and lead to a number of health complications.
 The inflammation is typically referred to as Inflammatory Bowel Disease, or IBD, and is an umbrella term used to describe disorders that involve chronic gut inflammation.
 The cause of IBD is not completely known but it’s believed a compromised immune system can attribute.
 Ensuring you have balanced microbiota in your gut also is a way to help fight off and control inflammation.

 One disorder that is classified under IBD is Crohn’s disease.
 Recent studies have shown a link between Crohn’s ‘flare-up’s’ and taking oral birth control.
-Crohn’s disease is a chronic inflammatory disease of the bowel and is characterized by microbial dysbiosis.4 It’s important to understand that Crohn’s is not caused by taking the pill or by microflora imbalance only but more significant flare ups happen with imbalanced microflora.
-Recent studies are showing that for some women who have been on the pill for five or more years AND have a genetic predisposition to Crohn’s, the GI disease is three times more likely to develop.
+Crohn’s disease is a chronic inflammatory disease of the bowel and is characterized by microbial dysbiosis.4 It’s important to understand that Crohn’s is not caused by taking the pill or by microflora imbalance but more significant flare ups happen with imbalanced microflora.
+Recent studies are showing that for some women who have been on the pill for five or more years and have a genetic predisposition to Crohn’s, the GI disease is three times more likely to develop.
 5,6

 4. Compromised nutrient absorption